kayyjin/healthcare-mvp/Use_Case_Description.md

 ## Target Users
-Residents of Nova Scotia seeking clear, trustworthy information about seasonal flu prevention.
+For residents of Nova Scotia who are seeking clear, trustworthy information about seasonal flu prevention.
 This includes:
 - Parents and caregivers
 - Seniors and high-risk individuals
 - General public with limited time or access to reliable public health messaging